The Scotland's History online debates are now closed.

 We would like to thank everyone who contributed over the two years that they ran and made the debates lively, informative and engaging.

-From A History of Scotland: Project Britain.
+From A History of Scotland: The Hammers of the Scots.

 The Scotland's History debates ran from October 2008 to March 2011.
 They were run in conjunction with the TV series A History of Scotland.

 By the time of closing the debates had received well over six thousand comments from members of the public.